20 Tips For Buying A Home

 If you have furniture you like, you will want to bring it with you.
 Make sure your new home can accommodate it.
 Or, if you plan on buying new furniture, you want purchase a home at a price that leaves you with enough left over to furnish it.
 This relates back to item #8 – understand there will be additional expenses with owning a home.

 18. Don’t stress the wall colors and carpet condition.

-Many buyers don’t have vision when looking at homes.
-As crazy as it sounds there are buyers who will turn down a home that meets all the criteria they are looking for because they can’t see past the ugly mauve carpeting and the purple and green wall colors.
+Many buyers don’t have a vision when looking at homes.
+As crazy as it sounds there are customers who will turn down a home that meets all the criteria they are looking for because they can’t see past the ugly mauve carpeting and the purple and green wall colors.

 This is a mistake I see quite a bit.
 One of the easiest things to change about a home is the color of the walls.
 Paint is inexpensive and can be applied by you after you buy.
 The same holds true for carpets.
 While it is always smart for a seller to spend the money to neutralize a home before it goes on the market that doesn’t mean you should pass on it!

 19. Don’t do anything to affect your financial situation.